arbor-sim/arbor/doc/single_cell.rst

     In NEURON cell morphologies are constructed by creating individual sections, then connecting them together.
 In Arbor we start with an "empty" sample tree, to which samples are appended to build a connected morphology.

+1. Defining the `morphology <single_morpho_>`_ of the cell.
+2. Labeling regions and locations on the morphology.
+3. Defining the mechanisms that will be applied to the cell.
+4. Adding ion channels and synapses (mechanisms) to labeled regions and locations.
+5. Attaching stimuli, spike detectors, event generators and probes to locations (inputs & outputs).